Aldringham

 Aldringham is a village in the Blything Hundred of Suffolk, England.
 The village is located 1 mile (1½ km) south of Leiston and 3 miles (4½ km) northwest of Aldeburgh close to the North Sea coast.
 The parish includes the coastal village of Thorpeness.
 The mid-2005 population estimate for Aldringham cum Thorpe parish was 730.

+By 2022, the parish population rose to 800, as recorded in the mid-2022 population estimate.

 History

-Aldringham is mentioned in the Domesday Book of 1086 as 'Alrincham'.
+Aldringham is mentioned in the Domesday Book of 1086 as "Alrincham".
 Its placename derivation is uncertain but Ekwall indicates that it probably means "the village of Ealdhere's people": the similarity to Aldeburgh is coincidental or the result of assimilation.

 There is no manor at Aldringham referred to in the Domesday Survey of 1086, but there are two estates mentioned.
 One, included in the valuation of Leiston, was in the soc of the bishop at Hoxne, and was held as tenant by Robert Malet.
 This included seven villeins and a bordar, having 90 acres.
 The other was a holding of 20 acres and half a ploughteam, and was also held by Robert Malet.